 To win at competitions of any level, a swimmer needs not only to be agile and fast, but also to feel confident.
 And for this, as they say, all means are good.
+And you can even make money on the victories of your favorite sportsman!
+And you can do it too using https://uob.ac.tz/ which contains accurate predictions.
 Modern high-tech swimwear has been proven to help improve swim performance with its hydrodynamic performance.
 In sports, where the fight takes place in a split second, this is an essential topic of conversation.
 Engineers and designers, together with hundreds of professional athletes, develop different models of starting suits so that new achievements in any swimming style will not be long in coming.
 It is especially important for high-speed swimming, for example, a crawl on the chest, in which the fight takes place in hundredths of a second.

 First steps in creating starter suits

 Once in the 50s of the last century, a certain window seller Jack O’Neill took up sewing functional clothing in order not to get hypothermia when riding in cold water on a surfboard.
 At first, he took as a sample diving equipment sewn from thin parts of rubber diving equipment of the 40s, but it was not perfect.
 O’Neill has tried various foams, and has made a name for himself by finding polyvinyl chloride with excellent insulating properties and bonding it with plastic inserts.
 A little later, it is this inventor who draws attention to the previously discovered neoprene for industry and uses it in a non-standard way: to design a water suit.
 In 1952, a neoprene swimsuit was first sold in San Francisco.

 Technical characteristics of starting suits and their types